Demosthenes: Political career

 Plutarch lauds Demosthenes for not being of a fickle disposition.
 Rebutting historian Theopompus, the biographer insists that for "the same party and post in politics which he held from the beginning, to these he kept constant to the end; and was so far from leaving them while he lived, that he chose rather to forsake his life than his purpose".
-On the other hand, Polybius, a Greek historian of the Mediterranean world, was highly critical of Demosthenes' policies.
+On the other hand, Polybius, a Greek historian of the Mediterranean world, was highly critical of Demosthenes's policies.
 Polybius accused him of having launched unjustified verbal attacks on great men of other cities, branding them unjustly as traitors to the Greeks.
 The historian maintains that Demosthenes measured everything by the interests of his own city, imagining that all the Greeks ought to have their eyes fixed upon Athens.
 According to Polybius, the only thing the Athenians eventually got by their opposition to Philip was the defeat at Chaeronea.
 "And had it not been for the King's magnanimity and regard for his own reputation, their misfortunes would have gone even further, thanks to the policy of Demosthenes".

-Paparrigopoulos extols Demosthenes' patriotism, but criticises him as being short-sighted.
+Paparrigopoulos extols Demosthenes's patriotism, but criticises him as being short-sighted.
 According to this critique, Demosthenes should have understood that the ancient Greek states could only survive unified under the leadership of Macedon.
 Therefore, Demosthenes is accused of misjudging events, opponents and opportunities and of being unable to foresee Philip's inevitable triumph.
 He is criticised for having overrated Athens's capacity to revive and challenge Macedon.
 His city had lost most of its Aegean allies, whereas Philip had consolidated his hold over Macedonia and was master of enormous mineral wealth.
 Chris Carey, a professor of Greek in UCL, concludes that Demosthenes was a better orator and political operator than strategist.
 Nevertheless, the same scholar underscores that "pragmatists" like Aeschines or Phocion had no inspiring vision to rival that of Demosthenes.
 The orator asked the Athenians to choose that which is just and honourable, before their own safety and preservation.
-The people preferred Demosthenes' activism and even the bitter defeat at Chaeronea was regarded as a price worth paying in the attempt to retain freedom and influence.
+The people preferred Demosthenes's activism and even the bitter defeat at Chaeronea was regarded as a price worth paying in the attempt to retain freedom and influence.
 According to Professor of Greek Arthur Wallace Pickarde, success may be a poor criterion for judging the actions of people like Demosthenes, who were motivated by the ideals of democracy political liberty.
 Athens was asked by Philip to sacrifice its freedom and its democracy, while Demosthenes longed for the city's brilliance.
 He endeavoured to revive its imperilled values and, thus, he became an "educator of the people" (in the words of Werner Jaeger).